-- □ Identified/Assessed piston engine aircraft type specifications/system descriptions related to GPWS. - □ Identified/Assessed method(s) used to ensure piston engine aircraft are equipped with GPWS. - □ Other Actions (Specify)
+- □ Identified/Assessed piston engine aircraft type specifications/system descriptions related to GPWS. - □ Identified/Assessed method(s) used to ensure piston engine aircraft are equipped with GPWS. - □ Other Actions (Specify) - FLT 4.3.4 The Operator should ensure all piston engine aircraft in its fleet with a maximum certificated takeoff mass in excess of 5,700 kg (12,566 lb), or authorized to carry more than nine passengers, are equipped with a GPWS which has a forward-looking terrain avoidance function.
+(GM)

-- □ Identified/Assessed piston engine aircraft type specifications/system descriptions related to GPWS. - □ Identified/Assessed method(s) used to ensure piston engine aircraft are equipped with GPWS. - □ Other Actions (Specify)
+- Identified/Examined piston engine aircraft type specifications/system descriptions related to GPWS - □ Identified/Examined method(s) used to ensure piston engine aircraft are equipped with GPWS. - □ Other Action (Specify)